-One of the many questions people ask in the decorating world is “How do I Decorate a Large Wall”?
-Well I want to share some simple ideas to help get you started on completing the task.
+One of the many questions and struggles I hear in the decorating world is “How do I Decorate a Large Wall”?
+Many are overwhelmed and have no idea where to start.
+Let me share some simple ideas to help get you started on completing the task.

-- The first thing to consider is “functionality” of the space.
-Will this space be for decor only or does it need a function.
-I consider a space that needs function as a storage area for storing books, kids school items etc. Will this space serve for different functions?
-Do you move your furniture around and the area needs decorated to accommodate a changing space.
+The first thing to consider is the functionality of the wall.
+Will the wall be for decor only or does it need a function.
+I consider a space that needs to function as a storage area for storing books, kids’ school items, etc. Will this space serve different functions?
+Do you move your furniture around and the area needs to be decorated to accommodate a changing space.

-2. Consider your budget before planning the wall space.
+Consider your budget before planning the wall space.
 Consider the amount of money you have to decorate a space before you get grand ideas and discover that your idea would break the budget.
-Also remember that you can find thrift store items and repurpose or paint them to give them the designer looks without the price tag to go along with it.
-All the items on my floating wall shelves are from thrift stores, garage sales or the sale/clearance isle at my favorite retailers.
+Also, remember that you can find thrift store items and repurpose or paint them to give them a designer look without the price tag.
+All the items on my DIY picture ledge are from thrift stores, garage sales, or things that I DIY’ed.

-Placing a series of small prints and objects will work great to fill a space.
-I recommend that you make a temporary design by taping the same size paper to the space so you can easily change the pattern without placing all those holes in your wall before deciding on the final layout.
-Remember Mr. DD. hates putting unnecessary holes in the wall.
+Placing a series of small prints and objects will work great to fill a space, as long as they have the same theme and are working together as one statement.
+I recommend that you make a temporary design by taping paper to the wall, this allows you to see the layout, and easily change the pattern without placing all those holes in your wall.

-Remember that decorating a space takes times.
+Remember that decorating a space takes time.
 It is always a trial and error and you have to build upon a few good decorating pieces and make changes along the way.
 Remember to always “laugh” at where you were because there is always room for improvement.
-My space is forever changing as well as myself, so that is why I like to change my space around so much.

 What decorating mistakes have you made?
 Leave a comment below!

 Check out “How to Decorate a TV Wall“